dmaduabum/airbnb-analysis/README.md

 # Platform Competition with Heterogeneous Hosts

-## Description
+## Overview
-Background descriptive statistics and plots for the paper "Platform Competition with Heterogeneous Hosts" that aims to estimate equilibrium in a platform economy: housing.
-This is still a work in progress.
-The data set looks at the boston host per quarter.
-It making it unique in that it has indidiual level level supply side data but aggregate level demand data per quate.
+This repo contains background descriptive statistics and plots for the paper “Platform Competition with Heterogeneous Hosts.”
+The project focuses on Airbnb hosts in Boston, tracked by quarter.
+It’s distinctive because it uses individual-level supply data paired with aggregate demand data.
+Work is in progress.

 ## Project structure
 ```